Roma-The Mecca Of Old Stuff (and Hot)

 Did i say it was HOT (third shirt of the day)

-When to Visit → we went mid-July — I don’t recommend it.
+When to Visit → we went mid-August, I don’t recommend it.
 Italy in summer is a furnace.
 If possible, come in the fall: cooler, fewer crowds, better vibes.

 Gelato Wisdom → there are more gelato shops per capita here than anywhere.
-Look for the light beige or pale green pistachio — not dark green.
-That means it’s fresh and natural.
+Look for the light beige or pale green pistachio-not dark green.
+That means it’s fresh and natural (or just lighter color).

 Reviewed by a guy who sweated through 3 shirts in one day